followben/NextMQTT/README.md

 ```
 ## Install

 In your Xcode project, select File > Swift Packages > Add Package Dependency... and add `https://github.com/followben/NextMQTT`.
-To stay up-to-date on the latest stable changes, select the `master` branch.
+For the latest stable changes, select the `master` branch.

 ## Contribute
-All PRs are welcome.
+PRs are welcome.
 For major changes, open an issue first to discuss what you would like to change.

 Please ensure tests pass and are up-to-date.